TalkTalk banbans TeamTeamviewerviewer againagain

 Remote access tool blocked for second time by Brit ISP

-TalkTalk customers who need to use remote desktop tools are on the warpath after the UK ISP blocked TeamViewer for the second time this year, ostensibly in an attempt to protect users from potential scammers.
+TalkTalk customers who need to use a remote desktop tool are on the warpath after the UK ISP blocked TeamViewer for the second time this year, ostensibly in an attempt to protect users from potential scammers.

 A screenshot seen by The Register showed that teamviewer.com had been blocked as part of TalkTalk's Scam Protect blocker, saying the site was used by scammers.

-TeamViewer is sometimes used by ne'er-do-wells to gain remote access to a victim's computer, but it is also used by many more honest people for legitimate purposes.
+TeamViewer is sometimes used by ne'er-do-wells to gain remote access to a victim's computer, but it is also used by techies for legitimate purposes.

 The responses also stated that users would have the ability to change the default settings for the protector in the new year, but for now could speak to their customer service team to manually enable access.

-On the other side of the scam blocker, TeamViewer has yet to respond publicly to any complaints on the matter directed at them by users.
+On the other side of the scam blocker, TeamViewer has yet to respond publicly to any complaints on the matter directed at it by users.

 The last time TalkTalk blocked TeamViewer was in March of this year.
-The block lasted less than a day after customer complaints (and perhaps our own report) convinced TT to change their minds.
+The block lasted less than a day after customer complaints (and perhaps our own report) convinced TT to change its mind.

 TalkTalk is an ISP that is necessarily mindful of security issues.
 It suffered a large data breach in October 2015, which leaked 157,000 users' personal details, and its users were the target of an unrelated "Indian call centre" scam earlier this year.